-OGC maintains a sufficient number of USA-based telephone/audio lines to accommodate several simultaneous teleconferences without conflict.
-In addition OGC maintains a WebEx account that allows up to 15 simultaneous webcasts, which may use Voice Over Internet Protocol (VOIP) to avoid international calling charges (all callers must use either VOIP or dial-in telephone line; these cannot be mixed in a single WebEx session).
-These resources are not for sole use by the OWS-8 activities, but are shared with OGC TC working groups, the OGC Planning Committee, Board of Directors, and executive staff.
+OGC maintains a sufficient number of telephone/audio lines to accommodate several simultaneous teleconferences without conflict.
+In addition OGC maintains a WebEx account, which may use Voice Over Internet Protocol (VOIP) to avoid international calling charges (all callers must use either VOIP or dial-in telephone line; these cannot be mixed in a single WebEx session).
+These resources are not for sole use by the OWS-9 activities, but are shared with OGC TC working groups, the OGC Planning Committee, Board of Directors, and executive staff.
 The guidelines below have evolved to ensure productive and efficient use of these teleconference resources.

-There are three phases in the execution of an OWS-8 Teleconference.
+There are three phases in the execution of an OWS-9 Teleconference.
 These phases are initiation, planning, and execution.
 The procedure for each phase is defined below.